RheaMimiCarillo/reading-notes/README.md

-# Code Fellows Code 201 Reading Notes
+# Code Fellows Reading Notes

 ![This is a silly image of me](./images/banner%201400x422.png)